 Primary tabs

-The learning outcome of advanced level Hebrew is intended to prepare students for two possible pathways after the course:
+The advanced level Hebrew is intended to prepare students for two possible pathways after the course:

 - an MPhil degree with a research component, with a view to advancing thereafter to a PhD or another career requiring high-level language and research skills;